mookofe/php-benchmark/README.md

 Features
 ----
   - Optimize for PHP7
-  - The library accept an arbitrary number of user defined functions to test against each other
+  - The library accepts an arbitrary number of user defined functions to test against each other
   - Accept functions under test as callable type.
   - Accept functions under test with a canonical name
   - The library accept an arbitrary number of argument sets to be passed to each function under test.
   - Functions can be tested N number of times
-  - Summary report
+  - Includes Summary report
-  - Summary report can be stream can be sent to an i/o stream in human readable format
+  - Summary report can be streamed can be sent to an i/o stream in human readable format
   - Summary report can be order by (Min, Max, Avg and Median) execution time (Ascending and Descending)
   - Report can be filtered by function name and parameters set